The main forum for communication on Moses is the Moses support mailing list.

 - Cube pruning for factored models: Complex factored models with multiple translation and generation steps push the limits of the current factored model implementation which exhaustively computes all translations options up front.
 Using ideas from cube pruning (sorting the most likely rules and partial translation options) may be the basis for more efficient factored model decoding.

-- Missing features for chart decoder: a number of features are missing for the chart decoder, such as: MBR decoding (should be simple) and lattice decodings.
+- Missing features for chart decoder: A number of features are missing for the chart decoder, such as: MBR decoding (should be simple) and lattice decoding.
 In general, reporting and analysis within experiment.perl could be improved.

-- More efficient rule table for chart decoder: The in-memory rule table for the hierarchical decoder loads very slowly and uses a lot of RAM.
-A optimized implementation that is vastly more efficient on both fronts should be feasible.
+- More efficient rule table for chart decoder: (Marcin) The in-memory rule table for the hierarchical decoder loads very slowly and uses a lot of RAM.
+An optimized implementation that is vastly more efficient on both fronts should be feasible.
+Skills required - C++, NLP, Moses.
+(GSOC)

 - Only maintain total hypothesis weight in decoding: At the moment, each hypothesis (partial translation) contains the full feature vector, but really all that is required is the weighted score.
 The feature vectors could then be supplied lazily, if needed for n-best lists, and decoding would be more efficient.